hkdobrev/sinefy/modules/openbuildings/jam/README.md

 * Updated files to the Kohana convention (inside kohana directory)
 * Versitile form builder with automattic error display

-As the original Jam had a lot of great but undocumented functionality This guide will try to write about both about the new features and the hidden gems of Jam, as a more comprehensive guide.
+As the original Jelly had a lot of great but undocumented functionality This guide will try to write about both about the new features and the hidden gems of Jelly, as a more comprehensive guide.

 --------